 Being part of the internal expert database means that you agree to be contacted by the Common Service ELSI in order to perform a task that will be explained to you, under the responsibility of the direction of the Service and in the respect of BBMRI-ERIC internal regulations and policies.

-Examples of tasks for which you could be contacted includes:
+Examples of tasks for which you could be contacted include:

-– participation to the ethics check process for projects using BBMRI-ERIC resources;
+– participation in the ethics check process for projects using BBMRI-ERIC resources;

 – contribution to the ELSI tools set up by the ERIC;